doj/Ultimate-USB-to-Controlport/README.md

 - [X] support mouse side buttons
 - [X] support PlayStation Classic USB controller
 - [X] use keyboard as joystick
+- [X] set keyboard numlock LED for each fire event
 - [ ] the USB controller should remember the button state and count how many button down pushes were made.
 However this is not so easy when autofire is selected.